 The problem I have is this: Most breast cancer charities waste money on archaic animal experiments that still haven’t produced a cure—and won’t because animals’ genetic makeup is vastly different from humans’.
 We’ve been curing cancer in mice since the ’80s.
 But we still can’t cure it in humans.

 Susan G. Komen, the American Cancer Society, the Breast Cancer Research Foundation, and the Nina Hyde Center for Breast Cancer Research all waste your hard-earned money funding experiments on animals.
 But there are many breast cancer charities that fund modern, sophisticated non-animal research or help provide women with direct care and education about prevention.

 The American Breast Cancer Foundation (ABCF) “provide[s] early detection education and screening services to those in need, no matter what age, race, sex, or financial challenge.”
 The ABCF’s Breast Cancer Assistance Program facilitates mammograms, ultrasounds, and biopsies and gives post–breast surgery care kits to hospitals for mastectomy patients to use.
 The Breast Cancer Fund works to identify and eliminate environmental and other preventable causes of breast cancer.
 And the Avon Breast Cancer Crusade funds access to care, education, and modern, sophisticated, non-animal research, particularly through its collaboration with the Dr. Susan Love Research Foundation.

-Click here for a complete list of breast cancer charities that do and do not conduct animal experiments.
-And this October, instead of buying up pink, let’s put the charities that are actually helping women in the black.
+This October, instead of buying up pink, let’s put the charities that are actually helping women in the black.